-Lecture Series and Other Academic Opportunities
+Lecture Programs and Other Academic Opportunities

-The regular curriculum at Yale Law School is supplemented by a host of events and activities that enrich legal education.
-Under the auspices of student organizations and various programs, distinguished speakers - lawyers, judges, public figures, government officials, scholars, and other prominent individuals - give talks or participate in panel discussions on a wide variety of topics throughout the academic year.
-In addition, an abundant resource of endowed funds brings to the School specially designated fellows and lecturers.
+The regular curriculum at Yale Law School is supplemented by a host of events and activities that augment and enrich legal education and scholarship.
+Under the auspices of various academic programs, faculty members, and student organizations, distinguished speakers - lawyers, judges, public figures, government officials, scholars, and other prominent individuals - give talks or participate in panel discussions on a wide variety of topics throughout the academic year.
+In addition, an abundant resource of endowed funds allows the School to invite specially designated fellows and lecturers.